0n3m0r3/VoxFetch-CESI/README.md

 **PDF is blank or incomplete**
 - Some books may have loading issues
+- Try running it again if the error persists,
 - Try running with `npm run download:debug` to see what's happening

 ---